Art and Art History

 To find articles or essays in journals, art magazines and sometimes in museum catalogs, you will need to start with an index.
 Indexes allow you to search the content of art periodicals using keywords, author's names and titles among other search strategies.
 Use the Find Text button in the citation entry to locate the journal online, at the UO Libraries, or to request it through Interlibrary Loan.

-This database in two parts indexes periodicals dating back to 1929, with Art Index Retrospective covering 1929 to 1983 and Art Abstracts indexing from 1984 on.
+- Art Full Text indexes art periodicals dating back to 1984.
+Art Index Retrospective, the companion database indexes art periodicals published between 1929 and 1983, where Art Full Text takes over.
 These indexes are strongest for English language publications, and include many smaller or more regionally oriented U.S. publications that may not be indexed in other databases.
-Art Abstracts and Art Index Retrospective include citations to articles on all art forms from all periods in history, from all parts of the world.

 - Notable artists may have a catalogue raisonne.
 Catalogues raisonnes contain the complete works of an artist.
 In the case of a particularly prolific artist, a catalogue raisonne may be limited to a single media such as the complete paintings or the complete graphic works.
 Add the term "catalogue raisonne" to your keyword search on the artist's name to search for these resources.